AnicetNgrt/jiro-nn/examples/housing/cr.typ

 One issue I had with the data was its skewed distribution which did not help the model.
 A fix was to log-scale the features biased towards lower values, such as the _price_ or the _squared foots_ features.

 Another issue with the data was the high number of _outliers_, e.g. extreme values that are too isolated for the model to learn anything from them.
-I filtered them out using _Tukey's fence method_, which removes a row if one of it features' is above or below $1.5$ times that feature's _interquartile range (IQC)_.
+I filtered them out using _Tukey's fence method_ @tukeys, which removes a row if one of it features' is above or below $1.5$ times that feature's _interquartile range (IQC)_.

 #figure(
     image("../visuals/full_lt_8ReLU-Adam-Lin-Adam_boxplots.png"),